girishnair12345/Android-Tools/Readme.txt

 //To disable encryption
 mPrefs.disableEncryption();

+GIF Image Player
+Now you can show your gif files as normal images
+In you XML Layout just use

+	<com.girish.android.tools.GIFView
+        android:id="@+id/GIFView"
+        android:layout_width="wrap_content"
+        android:layout_height="wrap_content"
+        android:src="@drawable/loadingbig" />

+And place your gif files in drawable folder and you can directly view it

 You can mail me at gnairgithub@gmail.com if you wish to want some improvement or need some functionality that needs to be added on
 Thank you
 :)